Sharonkim03/Data-and-Code-A3/README.md

 ## Room for Improvement
 - Fix bugs
-- Fix movement of character
+- Fix movement of character to be smoother
+- Fix bug for moving platform

 ## Acknowledgements
 This game is inspired by my own interest in games as well as general interest in snow landscape art.